 Most of us understand by now that carbon pricing is the most efficient way to steer an economy away from dependence on polluting fossil fuels to a healthier and more sustainable climate.
 But members of the public have widely varying views on how to spend the revenue.
-Popular choices include green energy investments, paying down the national debt, and-CCL's preferred alternative-providing a "dividend" to help individuals afford the transition to a cleaner world.
+Popular choices include green energy investments, paying down the national debt, and providing a "dividend" to help individuals afford the transition to a cleaner world.